 Drone Sounds for Meditation

 Continuous drone sounds have been used in contemplative traditions for thousands of years.
-From the Om chant in Hinduism to Tibetan singing bowls, sustained tones create a sonic anchor that helps quiet the mind and deepen awareness.
+From the Om chant in Hinduism to Tibetan singing bowls, a sustained tone gives the mind a sonic anchor — something steady to rest against rather than a stream of changing music to follow.

 The continuous tone gives wandering minds a gentle home base to return to.

-Best for: Loving-kindness meditation, heart opening, general mindfulness
+Best for: Loving-kindness, breath awareness, and general mindfulness

 • Start before sitting: Begin the drone 1-2 minutes before starting your practice to let the sound fill the space.